timgit/pg-boss/docs/usage.md

 **returns: Promise**

-Polls the database for a job by name and executes the provided callback function when found.
+Polls the database for a job by name or pattern and executes the provided callback function when found.
 The promise resolves once a subscription has been created.

+Queue patterns are supported using the `*` character to match 0 or more characters.
+For example, `queue-12345` will be fetched with pattern `queue-*`.

 The default concurrency for `subscribe()` is 1 job per second.
 Both the interval and the number of jobs per interval can be customized by passing an optional [configuration option](configuration.md#subscribe-options) argument.